MushroomEternalDev/MushroomEternalGemstoneMacro/README.md

 - Adjustable Max Mine Time
 - Auto Mine Mining Speed Boost

 Warning: DO NOT USE THIS MOD IF YOU DON'T WANT TO RISK A BAN.
 I am not responsible if you get banned.
-Currently it is fully working and not detectable, so your ban chance is super low.
+Currently it is fully working and NOT DETECTABLE, so your ban chance is super low.

 Currently 0 bans.

 Notes:
+- For some reason BZ notifier breaks with this mod.
+Remove the mod and it will fix itself.

+Report bugs pls.

+DM GRAPES#3522 on Discord if you have problems (Server Coming Soon).